YinHK-gameDev/unity-learn/art & graphics/textures/Mipmap/README.md

 Enabling Mip Map Streaming and configuring priority work in the same way for lightmaps as for regular textures.

+### Configuring Mipmap Streaming
+You can configure default settings in the Unity Editor, and then use the **Mipmap Streaming API** to override these settings if required.

+#### Setting the memory budget
+The **Memory Budget** property determines the **maximum amount of memory** Unity uses for **textures**.
+If your memory budget is too small, Unity **lowers the resolution** of textures in your scene.

+This can cause textures to pop or load slowly.
+However, the **memory budget should be as small as possible** to allow memory for other resources.

 ### ref
 https://docs.unity3d.com/Manual/texture-mipmaps-introduction.html